Police

 More information:

-Throughout Guinea, there's a lack of medical equipment and medicine.
+There's a lack of medical equipment and medicine throughout Guinea.

 Health facilities are limited in Conakry.
 Outside of the capital, the standard of facilities is poor.

-Local health services may have difficulty responding to outbreaks of infectious disease.
+Local health services may have difficulty responding to outbreaks of infectious disease or major incidents.

 You may need to pay cash up-front before doctors and hospitals will treat you, even in an emergency.

-If you are seriously ill or injured, you'll need to be moved to a place with better facilities.
-Medical evacuation can be very expensive.
+If you are seriously ill or injured, you'll need to be moved to a place with better facilities via a medical evacuation.
+Medical evacuations are extremely expensive.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.